xBen-Harveyx/GoSize/README.md

 4. **Filtering** – Skips entries based on symlink settings, skip patterns, or hidden flag (if enabled).
 5. **Top-K Tracking** – Maintains min-heaps for the largest files and largest directories.
 6. **Drive Size Lookup** – Uses the Windows API to get total drive capacity for the DRIVE% calculation.
-7. **Output** – Prints two sorted tables (directories, files) with rank, size, % of drive, and path, plus a summary line.
+7. **Output** – Prints either:
+    - Two sorted tables (directories, files) plus a summary, OR
+    - A structured JSON document if -json is set.